Up to 10 TJ Ryan Memorial Medal and Scholarships are awarded each year, to support exemplary Queensland students to pursue tertiary studies.

 In 1993, the TJ Ryan Awards were re-introduced by the Queensland Government.
 The award was open to students from disadvantaged backgrounds who demonstrated academic excellence and who displayed leadership qualities through their achievements in Year 12.
 From 1996, the awards were expanded to all students who demonstrate outstanding leadership qualities and academic excellence during their senior years at high school.

 In 2003, the award was renamed the TJ Ryan Memorial Medal and Scholarships but has also been known as the Premier's Awards and the Lilley Medal.
-Up to ten TJ Ryan Memorial Medal and Scholarships are awarded each year.

 Each year, the Queensland Department of Education awards: